 Pancreatic cancer may cause only vague, unexplained symptoms.
 Pain (usually in the abdomen or back), weight loss, jaundice (yellowing of the skin and/or eyes) with or without itching, loss of appetite, nausea, changes in stool, pancreatitis and recent-onset diabetes are symptoms that may indicate pancreatic cancer.
 If you are experiencing one or more of these symptoms, we urge you to speak to your doctor immediately and reference pancreatic cancer.

 There is not one standard diagnostic test for pancreatic cancer.
 However, there are several tests that a doctor may use to confirm or rule out the disease.
 These may include imaging studies such as a computed tomography (CT) scan, magnetic resonance imaging (MRI), positron emission tomography (PET), endoscopic retrograde cholangiopancreatography (ERCP) or endoscopic ultrasound (EUS).
 A biopsy can also determine if a tumor on the pancreas has cancer cells present.

 How is pancreatic cancer classified?

 Pancreatic tumors are classified into two groups by the type of cell in which they start – exocrine and neuroendocrine (endocrine) tumors.
-More than 95 percent of pancreatic cancers are classified as exocrine tumors.
+About 93 percent of pancreatic cancers are classified as exocrine tumors.
 Additionally, the doctor will describe the extent of cancer in the body through staging.
 Stage is a measure of how far the cancer has grown, using size of the tumor, lymph node involvement and locations to which it has spread.
 Stages range from I to IV, with stage I describing the earliest form of cancer.

 What treatments are available for pancreatic cancer?